 As you can see, it has created two clusters.
 Next, we replaced the Sno with the Cluster column in a Table

 Let me select the Cluster 1.
-From the below screenshot, you can see that the R visual is filtering.
+From the screenshot below, you can see that the R visual is filtering.

 Try with the other cluster too